AI Trail Analysis

 Easy · Loop · 2.4 mi · Hot Springs, NC

-Max Patch Summit offers a highly rewarding, short hike with incredible panoramic views, especially at sunset, making it a must-do in the Southeast.
+Max Patch Summit offers a short, rewarding hike with incredible 360-degree panoramic views, making it an ideal destination for sunsets and photography.

 Generated by Gemini.
 Verify hazards, regulations, and emergency info before heading out.